Vladimir Grigoryevich Kornilov: Works

-The work of V. G. Kornilov is of undoubted literary value for its reverent and creative handling of the Russian language, skillful word-creation, and close attention to the origins of Russian literature.
+The work of V. G. Kornilov is considered of literary value for his unique handling of the Russian language, word-creation, and close attention to the origins of Russian literature.
 The characters of the heroes and characters of his works are always revealed not only through their actions, but through the precise nuances of their vocabulary.
-The plots, compositions and precision of the narrative are not only universally accessible, but also easily capture the widest range of readers, forcing them to sincerely empathize with the characters.

-The literary and journalistic work of V. G. Kornilov is permeated with deep philosophical ideas about the role of man in Nature and the surrounding world, harmonious interaction with them, the need for mandatory and constant self-development and self-education of one's personality, which even today do not lose their intrinsic value and relevance.
+The plots, compositions and precision of the narrative are popular due to them being generally accessible to a wide audience.
+Much of Kornilov's work is about deep philosophical ideas regarding the role of man in Nature and the surrounding world and his characters interactions with them.

 Recognition

 More than 75 lifetime and more than one and a half dozen posthumous publications in Russian and regional media were devoted to V. G. Kornilov.

 In accordance with the current legislation of the Kostroma region, the name of V. G. Kornilov was given to: